Quicklinks

 1. The WSB will set the date and location for the annual meeting of WSI.
 This is formally known as the World Service Business Convention (WSBC) of WSI.

-2. Members of the fellowship may attend business meetings at the WSBC; however, they do not have the right to make motions, speak from the floor, or vote on corporate actions.
+2. Members of the fellowship may attend business meetings at the WSBC; however, only Conference members have the right to make motions, speak from the floor, and vote on corporate actions.

 Section 2.
 Notice

-1. FA intergroups, FA chapters, and FA meeting groups will receive notice either by first class mail or electronically of the WSBC at least one hundred twenty (120) days before the opening day of the convention.
+1. FA intergroups, FA chapters, and FA meeting groups will receive notice electronically of the WSBC at least 120 days before the opening day of the convention.
 This is known as the “Constituent Group Notice.”

 2. The Constituent Group Notice will include